r8here/time-management-eisenhower-matrix/README.md

 # Time Management Eisenhower Matrix

-A tiny **Vue.js** app to manage time built on the basis of Eisenhower matrix.

-## About the application
 > Time management is the process of planning and exercising conscious control of time spent on specific activities, especially to increase effectiveness, efficiency, and productivity.
 [Wikipedia](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method)

+## About the application
+A tiny **Vue.js** app to manage time built on the basis of Eisenhower matrix.

+The application stores all the tasks in browser's local storage and access data in the browser with no expiration date.
+The data can be accessed even if the browser window has been closed.

+## Usage
+Type and enter to create new tasks.
+Double click on the task to edit, click on cross button to remove task(s).

 ## Screenshots